Calendar

 From actor-turned-director Dick Powell, adapted by Wendell Mayes from the 1956 novel of the same name by Denys Rayner, comes this fairly small-scale but entertaining cat-and-mouse game between two men—-the captain of an American destroyer, and the captain of a German U-Boat—-in the South Atlantic during WWII.

 The American destroyer the USS Haynes is on an uneventful patrol in the South Atlantic.
 The men don’t expect to see much action, but have their doubts about their new Captain Murrell (Robert Mitchum) who doesn’t come out of his cabin for days, leading to jokes that he’s seasick.
-But the leisurely voyage is interrupted when the Haynes randomly crosses paths with a U-Boat captained by the cunning Von Stolberg (Curt Jurgens), who is en route to a German base to deliver valuable intelligence.
+But the leisurely voyage is interrupted when the Haynes randomly crosses paths with a U-Boat captained by the cunning Von Stolberg (Curt Jurgens).
 Despite his crew’s doubts about his fitness for command, Captain Murrell quickly and efficiently springs into action.
 But his German counterpart Von Stolberg is as wily as Murrell, and a skilled and dangerous game of cat-and-mouse ensues between the two vessels and the two captains.

 Despite a limited budget (less than $2 million), The Enemy Below avoids making its limitations obvious, and model work and special effects are effective enough (of course, it’s helped by limited settings, mostly cutting back-and-forth between the Haynes and the interior set of Von Stolberg’s U-Boat).
 The movie was based on the novel of the same name by Denys Rayner, a British naval officer involved in anti-submarine warfare during the Battle of the Atlantic (in the novel the warship is British, but switched to American for the movie), and its technical advisers included Albert Beck, a German former U-Boat submariner.
 While the specific story and characters involved are fictional, it took loose inspiration from a real incident in which SPOILER WARNING similar to the climax of the film, the USS Buckley rammed and sank a U-Boat and captured many of the German crew.
 Despite being set in the South Atlantic, filming of the open ocean scenes took place in the Pacific Ocean near Oahu, Hawaii.
 Some Star Trek fans may know that The Enemy Below was basically remade, almost beat-for-beat (with a sci-fi twist) as the Star Trek Original Series episode “Balance of Terror” about a cat-and-mouse game between the Enterprise and a cloaked Romulan warbird.

 The Enemy Below has a few flaws mostly related to its age, though none insurmountable.
 Some of the supporting acting is overdramatic in typical 1950s fashion, and we get a corny closing speech from a side character about “finding hope in the middle of the ocean, in the middle of a war” that drives the anti-war “not so different after all” message home with the subtlety of a sledgehammer.
+After being professional and competent for most of the movie, Von Stolberg’s gullibility suddenly seems to shoot up a few points in the climax, as if the filmmakers couldn’t come up with another way to bring the duel to a close.
 Despite being mainly cast with actual native German-speaking actors, the German characters speak English (presumably to appease subtitles-averse American audiences), lacking the extra touch of authenticity of some other war films like The Longest Day or A Bridge Too Far.
 But compared to how compelling the central cat-and-mouse game is, such minor flaws fall by the wayside.
 The Enemy Below stands in worthy company alongside later submarine warfare flicks as a compact, competently-written, and (for the most part) ably acted little drama.

 * * *